dtyago/mimir-ai/DEPLOYMENT.md

 ```

 **What this script does:**
+- ✅ Reads configuration from `.env.azure` (deployment and application settings)
 - ✅ Auto-detects existing Azure Container Registry or creates new one
 - ✅ Builds Docker image using Azure Container Registry build service
 - ✅ Creates or updates Azure App Service (Basic B1 tier)